Which of the following is not a function of the integumentary sys... | Channels for Pearson+

 Understand the primary functions of the integumentary system, which include protection, sensation, temperature regulation, and vitamin D synthesis.

-Recognize that the integumentary system consists of the skin, hair, nails, and associated glands, all of which contribute to these functions.
+Recognize that the integumentary system consists of the skin, hair, nails, and associated glands, and its main role is to act as a barrier to protect the body from the outside world.

-Identify that the production of blood cells is primarily a function of the skeletal system, specifically within the bone marrow.
+Identify that the production of red blood cells is a function of the skeletal system, specifically within the bone marrow, not the integumentary system.

-Consider the role of the integumentary system in regulating body temperature through mechanisms such as sweating and vasodilation.
+Consider the role of the integumentary system in regulating body temperature through mechanisms such as sweating and vasodilation or vasoconstriction of blood vessels in the skin.

-Acknowledge that the integumentary system is responsible for sensation, as it contains sensory receptors for touch, pain, and temperature.
+Acknowledge that the integumentary system is responsible for the sensation of touch and pain through nerve endings in the skin, which help in detecting changes in the environment.

 Watch next